Why I Don't Use Free Stock Photo Sites for Books

 Beware of Using "For Editorial Use Only" Images

 Stock photo sites, whether free or paid, often include "for editorial use only" images.
 That means they can only be used for editorial purposes (for example, news reports may be a permitted use), but not for commercial purposes such as books.
 Why?
-Because they usually feature famous people, places, property, things or brand names whose images may be protected by a variety of laws and regulations.
-Also, use of these identifiable subjects could suggest an endorsement or affiliation relationship that does not exist.
-You are usually prohibited from using these images in your self published books!
+Because they usually feature famous people, places, property, things, or brand names whose images may be protected by a variety of laws and regulations.
+Also, the use of these identifiable subjects could suggest an endorsement or affiliation relationship that does not exist.
+You are usually prohibited from using these images in your self-published books!

 Do you use free stock photo sites?

 Make Sure Any Subcontractors or Designers Follow the Rules on Proper Image Use

 When hiring graphic designers, marketing or social media consultants, and virtual assistants, be very clear about the rules to follow regarding proper image use.
 Always retain final approval on all images used, how they are used, and log licensing details for each image used.